How-To: Run Neo4j in Docker

 -u neo4j) and password (

-cypher-shell -u neo4j -p test
+cypher-shell -u neo4j -p password

 We can use the returning prompt to write and run various Cypher statements against our data.